 7) Speed - we all love it and we all need it to show that we are performing better in our sport, finishing in a faster time than we did before.
 This can be in the same race as the year prior or a race of a similar distance.
 However, we cannot have this without the rest of the pyramid as I mentioned and stay injury free at the same time.

-I will be going over each of these levels of the hierarchy and how to implement them in your life over the coming weeks along with other supporting info on my other sites and social media Including my Website, Facebook, Instagram, Twitter, and YouTube (maybe snapchat...I still have to figure out how to use that haha) so check it out and I hope you enjoy.
+I will be going over each of these levels of the hierarchy and how to implement them in your life over the coming weeks along with other supporting information on my other sites and social media including my Website, Facebook, Instagram, Twitter, and YouTube (maybe snapchat...I still have to figure out how to use that one…..haha) so check it out.

 Youtube: Ascent Physical Therapy, PLLC

 If you have other questions about modifying your training, please let us know!
 We would love to hear your goals and assist in any way to make sure you achieve them healthily.
 If you would like to learn more or speak with a Doctor of Physical Therapy, please give us a call at 516-387-4669 or email email@example.com.

 Panariello R. Designing a Program Using Vermeil's Hierarchy of Athletic Development.
 SimpliFaster. https://simplifaster.com/articles/applying-vermeil-athletic-development-hierarchy/.
 Published April 14, 2020.
 Accessed May 9, 2020.